kelsey-ek/of7azure/GUIDE/Failover.md

 ## 1-3 Use Persistent Volume with Pod replication.

-### 1-3.1 Use Persistent Volume with Azure Kubernetes Service.

 **Dynamic provisioning should be used for fail-over test.**

 *If you use Static provisioning, you need to create a volume for each Pod.
 For fail-over test, Pods will be deleted and created multiple times.
-Volume shoule be automatically attached to the running Pod.
-Dynamic provisioning is suitable for fail-over test.*
+A Volume shoule be automatically attached to the running Pod.
+So, Dynamic provisioning is suitable for fail-over test.*

+### 1-3.1 Use Persistent Volume with Azure Kubernetes Service.

 1) Check Storage Class.